Aparna-K0/AI4EO-Burned-Areas-Project/README.md

 #### Data and Requirements

 Data for this project came from the Copernicus Browswer: https://browser.dataspace.copernicus.eu Due to the size of the files they haven't been included in this repo but they are available from the browser using a free account.

-Using the 'Search' tab within the browser access the following files Los Angeles pre-fire:
+Using the 'Search' tab within the browser access the following files:

+Los Angeles pre-fire:

 S2A_MSIL2A_20250102T183751_N0511_R027_T11SMT_20250102T221646.SAFE

 Los Angeles post-fire:

 S2C_MSIL2A_20250201T183631_N0511_R027_T11SMT_20250201T210315.SAFE

 Dragoon Mountains post-fire:

 S2B_MSIL2A_20250508T175909_N0511_R041_T12SWA_20250508T215203.SAFE

 I also reorganised each of these files so that the bands were no longer in folders based on resolution and instead all in the IMG_DATA folder.